KunWang-Fishery/Supplementary-Material-for-Paper-in-Reviews-in-Fish-Biology-and-Fisheries-2025/README.md

 # Supplementary-Material-for-Paper-in-Reviews-in-Fish-Biology-and-Fisheries-2025

-This is the supplementary material for the paper "**Navigating Life-History Parameter Uncertainty in Data-Limited Fisheries: A Comparative Analysis of Length-Based Stock Assessment Methods**" submitted to *Reviews in Fish Biology and Fisheries* in Jan 2025.
+This is the supplementary material for the paper "*Navigating Life-History Parameter Uncertainty in Data-Limited Fisheries: A Comparative Analysis of Length-Based Stock Assessment Methods*" submitted to *Reviews in Fish Biology and Fisheries* in Jan 2025.

-The code for the operating model to create simulated length-frequency data, as well as for the estimation methods **LBB** and **LBRA**, is included.
+The code for the operating model to create simulated length-frequency data, as well as for the estimation methods LBB and LBRA is included.

 The results of sensitivity analysis for each parameter are compiled in the CSV file **Sensitivity Analysis Result for Single Parameter.csv** for further validation.